dahernan/dahernan.github.com/_posts/2013-08-03-compile-and-reload-your-package-in-go-lang.md

 tags : [golang]
 ---

-One of the Go lang goodness is the blazing fast compiler (can you here me Scala? :P), that can give you the productivity of a interpreted language.
+One of the Go lang goodness is the blazing fast compiler (can you hear me Scala? :P), that can give you the productivity of a interpreted language.
 But to be, productive in the same way, at least building Web services, you need get rid of the recompile and kill/reload cycle for your application.

 I tried a couple of utils to do that, and the most simple that it works is [*rerun*](https://github.com/skelterjohn/rerun)